happyvalerine/grade-attendance-guardian/README.md

 We will still need to responsible on the security and scalability when using such tools in the market.

 The following content was generated using Lovable.dev.
 The platform offers 5 free credits for new users to explore its features

-# Thoughts on how AI will impact software development
-AI will significantly transform the software development lifecycle by automating routine tasks such as code generation and testing, enhancing efficiency, improving code quality, and enabling faster prototyping.
-It empowers developers with powerful tools while also providing opportunities for non-technical users to create software.

-However, as AI takes on more responsibility, the role of developers will increasingly shift from writing code to higher-level tasks such as designing, enhance security, problem-solving, speed up development and innovation.

 # Welcome to your Lovable project